Barbara Pym: Personal life

 In June 1946, Pym started work at the International African Institute in London.
-She was the assistant editor for the scholarly journal Africa, where she would work until her retirement in 1974.
-That inspired her use of anthropologists as characters in some of her novels, notably Excellent Women, Less than Angels, and An Unsuitable Attachment.
-Pym's sister Hilary separated from her husband in 1946, and the two sisters moved in together in a flat in Pimlico.
-They would later move to a house in Queen's Park.
+She became the assistant editor of the scholarly journal Africa, and continued in this role until her retirement in 1974.
+That inspired her use of anthropologists as characters in some of her novels, notably Excellent Women, Less than Angels and An Unsuitable Attachment.
+Pym's sister Hilary separated from her husband in 1946, and the two sisters moved into a flat in Pimlico.
+Later they moved to a house in Queen's Park.

-Pym never married or had children, despite several close relationships with men.
-In her undergraduate days, they included Henry Harvey (a fellow Oxford student, who remained the love of her life), Rupert Gleadow, and the future politician Julian Amery.
+Pym did not marry or have children, but had several close relationships with men.
+In her undergraduate days, they included Henry Harvey (a fellow Oxford student, who remained the love of her life) and Rupert Gleadow.
+When she was 24 she had a romance with the future politician Julian Amery, six years her junior.
 In 1942 she had a brief relationship with the BBC radio producer Gordon Glover, who was the estranged husband of her friend Honor Wyatt.
-Glover broke this off abruptly, which traumatised Pym, and, when Glover died in 1975, she burnt her diary for 1942.
+Glover broke this off abruptly, which deeply upset Pym, and when Glover died in 1975 she burnt her diary for 1942.